How to Use Vintage Neutral Easter Decorations for Easy Spring Styling

 Sidenote: This isn’t to say that a kids’ Easter party won’t be full of color…it always is!
-I actually love decorating for kids’ parties and our sweet Addy’s 1st birthday was all Peter Rabbit!
+I actually love decorating for kids’ parties and our sweet Addy’s 1st birthday was all Peter Cottontail!
 She was born on Good Friday and her nursery was decorated in bunnies.
 So I have a really soft spot for all the fun color of the kids décor!

 You can see one of my favorite Easter tablescapes of all time HERE, full of Easter color and fun!

 I’ll save that for another post, but here is a glimpse of the sweetest birthday party!
 It was definitely my favorite that I’ve ever done!

 I mean, how cute?!
 Right?!

 However, back to home décor…if we must.
 I could really get stuck on my children’s baby pictures though!

 How can I decorate my house for spring?